-The interoperability between the component systems of a SoS is a fundamental design consideration for SoS that
+The interoperability between the component systems of a SoS is a fundamental design consideration for SoS that may be managed through the application of standards.

 References

 Works Cited

 Abel, A., and S. Sukkarieh.
 2006.
 "The Coordination of Multiple Autonomous Systems using Information Theoretic Political Science Voting Models."
 Proceedings of the IEEE International Conference on System of Systems Engineering, April 24-26, 2006, Los Angeles, CA, USA.